minsuk-heo/problemsolving/README.md

 # Problem Solving with Python

-Python implementation and unit tests for Algorithm, data struction and various interview questions
+Python implementation and unit tests for Algorithm, data struction and various interview questions.

 ## Authors